How to Become a Better Writer

 I attended writing workshops, read books on writing techniques, and did writing exercises but my mentors made the biggest impact by far.

-Or, if you’d like to chat with me about your work I’d love to hear about it.
+If you’d like to chat with me about your work I’d love to hear about it.
 Go here to see how to contact me.

 In the meantime, keep writing!